JBWills/ApproachApp/README.md

 Approach
 ========

 Approach is a locative, audio based art app for iOS.
-This code provides an easy to use and modify path tool that allows the user to play audio while walking along a path.
+This code provides an easy to use and modify audio tour tool that displays a path on a map and an interface to control audio playback of the story that cooresponds to the path.
 It includes a marker that properly moves along the path based on where the user "should" be walking.

 Approach:
 - Uses the Google Maps API for iOS